Updated April 2026

 Why Standard Home Insurance May Not Cover Short-Term Rentals

-Most home and contents policies in NZ exclude or restrict cover when your property is used commercially.
+Most home and contents policies in Australia exclude or restrict cover when your property is used commercially.

-Standard home insurance in New Zealand is designed for owner-occupied or long-term tenanted properties.
-When you list your home on Airbnb, Bookabach, or any short-term rental platform, you are effectively operating a commercial activity from your home.
-Most standard policies contain exclusion clauses for business or commercial use of the property.
+Standard home insurance in Australia is designed for owner-occupied or long-term tenanted properties.
+When you list your home on Airbnb, Stayz or any short-term rental platform, you are effectively operating a commercial activity from your property.
+Most standard policies contain exclusion clauses for business or commercial use.

 Common issues with standard home insurance and short-term rentals include: